teamplify/teamplify-runner/README.md

   [Configuration](#configuration) for details;

-### The connection is not trusted in SSL-enabled mode
+### The connection is refused or not trusted in SSL-enabled mode

-During the first start, Teamplify runner generates a temporary self-issued SSL certificate (not trusted) and then tries to create a valid certificate via [Let's Encrypt](https://letsencrypt.org) that would replace a temporary one.
-If you open Teamplify in your browser and see that the connection is not trusted, it either means that certificate generation is still in progress, or it has failed.
-If you have just started the server, please give it a minute and refresh the page in your browser.
-If the certificate generation was still in progress, the problem should resolve itself soon.
-If the problem persists, it probably means that the certificate generation has failed.
-Please check the following:
+During the first start, Teamplify runner generates a temporary self-issued SSL certificate (not trusted) and then tries to create a valid certificate for your domain via [Let's Encrypt](https://letsencrypt.org) that would replace a temporary one.
+Besides that, it also creates a new set of 2048-bit DH parameters for A+ rating of your SSL configuration.
+This process is rather slow and may take a few minutes to complete.
+If you open Teamplify in your browser and see that the SSL connection can't be established or is not trusted, it could be caused by DH params or SSL certificate generation that are still in progress.
+When DH params and SSL certificate are successfully generated, they are saved for future use, and subsequent restarts of the server should be much faster.

+If you have just started the server for the very first time, please give it a few minutes to complete the initialization and then refresh the page in your browser.
+If after a few minutes you see that the connection is not trusted, it probably means that the certificate generation has failed.
+Please check the
+following:

-1. The domain that you specified in `host` parameter can be resolved from public Internet and is pointing to the server on which you have installed Teamplify;
+1. The domain that you specified in `host` parameter can be resolved from the public Internet and is pointing to the server on which you have installed Teamplify;
 2. Ports `80` and `443` are not blocked in the firewall.

 Also, it might be helpful to check the logs: